White House chief of staff has reportedly threatened to quit his post as a rift appears to tar his relations with President Donald Trump.

 The White House has recently seen a serious shake-up with Secretary of State Rex Tillerson and national security adviser H.R.
 McMaster gone.

-of dismissals and resignations in the Trump administration reveals the chaotic play of power inside the White House, run by a former celebrity businessman.
+The long list of dismissals and resignations in the Trump administration reveals the chaotic play of power inside the White House, run by a former celebrity businessman.